 A native of New York City, I was educated at Dartmouth (B.A.
 1969) and Harvard (M.A.
 1971, Ph.D.
 1975) and began my university teaching career at the University of Chicago, where I was the Avalon Foundation Distinguished Service Professor in the Humanities before joining the Princeton faculty in 1997 as Professor of Classics and Kennedy Foundation Professor of Latin.
 I have taught and written mainly in the areas of Roman rhetoric, the history of ancient education, Roman ethics, and textual criticism.

-My undergraduate teaching ranges from the introductory courses in Latin—including “Turbo-Latin,” an intensive immersion that combines two semesters of instruction in one—through intermediate courses on “Roman Letters” and “Insult, Slander, and Invective in Latin Literature,” to advanced courses on a range of authors and texts, mostly prose.
-My graduate teaching has included the semi-annual survey of Latin literature and seminars on Cicero, Seneca (with Andrew Feldherr), epistolography, Roman culture in the age of Tiberius (with Ted Champlin), and textual criticism.
+My undergraduate teaching ranged from the introductory courses in Latin—including “Turbo-Latin,” an intensive immersion that combines two semesters of instruction in one—through intermediate courses on “Roman Letters” and “Insult, Slander, and Invective in Latin Literature,” to advanced courses on a range of authors and texts, mostly prose.
+My graduate teaching included the semi-annual survey of Latin literature and seminars on Cicero, Seneca (with Andrew Feldherr), epistolography, Roman culture in the age of Tiberius (with Ted Champlin), and textual criticism.